Directing and writing credits:

 Books mentioned/books Rory is reading:

 We don't see Rory reading any books, but Richard mentions, "a first edition Flaubert, mint condition, shoved behind several of my Churchill biographies."
-Whenever Rory shows Richard her book collection, I spotted "The Bell Jar" and "The Unabridged Journals of Sylvia Plath."
+Whenever Rory shows Richard her book collection, I spy "The Bell Jar" and "The Unabridged Journals of Sylvia Plath."

 Best song of the episode: